arnoldrobbins/dformat/README.md

 preprocessor.

 It's of interest to me since it's written in `awk`.
-It's been around since sometime in the 1990s, but I've only ever seen either PostScript or PDF versions of the memo.
+It's been around since 1988, but I've only ever seen either PostScript or PDF versions of the memo.

 I've often wanted to at least extract the `awk` program and make it